-Wilmot dies and friends and colleagues from the United States and abroad donate 300 rare varieties of camellias in his honor to create Wilmot Gardens at the University of Florida.
+Wilmot dies and friends and colleagues from the United States and abroad donate 300 rare varieties of camellias in his honor to create the Wilmot Memorial Garden at the University of Florida.

-A former office space and laboratory is remodeled to create the Conference Center at Wilmot Gardens.
+A former office and laboratory building is remodeled to create the Conference Center at Wilmot Botanical Gardens.

 The Wilmot Gardens Consortium is established at the University of Florida, at which time the mission of Wilmot Gardens is expanded to include patient care, research and education.

-The Therapeutic Horticulture Program at Wilmot Gardens is launched in greenhouse space provided by the Department of Environmental Horticulture.
+The Therapeutic Horticulture Program at Wilmot Gardens is launched in greenhouse space provided by the Department of Environmental Horticulture near Fifield Hall.

-Construction on the Greenhouse at Wilmot Gardens begins thanks to generous gifts from multiple donors.
+Construction of the Greenhouse at Wilmot Gardens begins thanks to generous gifts from multiple donors.